evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 854 liters.
 With the rear seat down, it is 2158 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2720kg, and with the base weight of 2135 kg, you can max load 585 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2720 kg (5997 lbs), and with the base weight of 2135 kg (4707 lbs), you can max load 585 kg (1290 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750 kg (3527/1653 lbs).
 ### Availability & Pricing

 This model had a world premiere on 19.03.2019, and deliveries started in March 2020.